adsabs/adsabs-pages/help/metricsdefs.md

 ##riq-index

 The research impact quotient (riq) equals the square root of the tori-index, divided by the time between the first and last publication, multiplied by 1000  (See <a href="http://arxiv.org/abs/1209.2124" class="urlextern" title="http://arxiv.org/abs/1209.2124"  rel="nofollow">arXiv:1209.2124</a>)

+##read10-index

+Read10 is the current readership rate for all an individual's papers published in the most recent ten years, normalized for number of authors (See: <a href="http://labs.adsabs.harvard.edu/adsabs/abs/2005JASIS..56..111K/" class="urlextern" title="The Bibliometric Properties of Article Readership Information" ref="nofollow">Kurtz et al. (2005), The Journal of the American Society for Information Science and Technology, Vol. 56, p.
+111</a>)